gradx/angular-18-sign-in-google-demo/README.md

 **Includes:**
 - Sign In
-- Token relay to server *(for redirect it requires post server-side)*
 - Token validation server-side
 - JWT setup in Web Api
 - Identity managed in NgRx Signal Store